 The course will be conducted in English three times a year by correspondence.

 To enrol for this course, please make an enquiry here.
-You will then receive a questionnaire and an enrolment form.
+You will then receive a questionnaire and an enrolment form from our office.

 Chemical processes underlie many of the practices and techniques used in conservation.
 From environmental control to restoration, chemical interactions take place between the object and the outside world.
 They may be harmful or benign.
 If you are to apply chemical principles in practical treatments, you must understand the implications of chemical action.

 This course provides an introduction for people with little (for instance lower school chemistry studied years ago) or no chemistry.
 The course provides an excellent background to many training courses in conservation; indeed several conservation training establishments recommend this course to potential students with an insufficient chemistry background.
 Taking this course should enable students to gain greater insight into their everyday work.

 The syllabus focuses on major conservation issues, e.g. types of materials, the environment, cleaning and deterioration.